 The Netherlands

-When it comes to visits from the "jolly old man in the red suit," the Netherlands is a double winner.
+When it comes to visits from the "jolly old man in the red suit," The Netherlands is a double winner.
 St. Nicholas, or Sinterklaas, arrives bearing gifts on Dec.
 5, while Santa Claus, or Kerstman, arrives on the evening of Dec.
 24 with even more treats!
 St. Nicholas is said to come by boat from Spain, choosing a different harbor each time so that all children get an opportunity to see him.
 Santa Claus, meanwhile, hails from Lapland, Finland.
 Other Christmas traditions include decorated trees and a reading of the Christmas story after church services.
 Dutch families often enjoy a "gourmetten" meal together, which is a raclette-style heating pan put in the middle of a table with an array of meats, cheeses, and condiments.

 How to say "Merry Christmas" in the Netherlands = "Prettige Kerst"